Dante, Virginia: Revitalization

 In early 2016 the Dante Community Association was formed with citizens of Dante and representatives from Russell County.
 The goal of the organization is to promote the revitalization of Dante and the surrounding area by investing in infrastructure, economic development, and the community at large, they are currently in the process of applying for a planning grant.

 Geography

 Dante is located in northwestern Russell County.
 The Dante CDP extends west into Dickenson County to include the settlement of West Dante.
 The communities are located in the valley of Lick Creek, which flows south to the Clinch River at St. Paul, and is thus part of the Tennessee River watershed.
 Sandy Ridge, overlooking Dante to the north, lies along the Tennessee Valley Divide, with waters on the opposite side flowing north via the McClure River to the Russell Fork/Levisa Fork/Big Sandy River system, reaching the Ohio River near Huntington, West Virginia.

 Dante is 7.5 mi north of St. Paul and 21 mi south of Clinchco via Virginia State Route 63.

 Demographics

-Dante was first listed as a census designated place in the 2010 U.S. census.
+Dante was first listed as an unincorprated community in the 1950 U.S. census; and as a census designated place in the 1980 U.S. census.
+The CDP was deleted prior to the 1990 U.S. census and reappeared as a CDP in the 2010 U.S. census.